 Our Cardiff photography course is in Bute Park, a Grade 1 registered historic park on the banks of the river Taff.
-It is the principal park of the city of Cardiff.
+It is the principal park of the city.
 It is 130 acres of landscaped gardens and parkland that once formed the grounds of Cardiff Castle.
 The park is named after the 3rd Marquess of Bute, whose family lived in the castle.
 Of all the parks we visit, it is probably the best maintained.
 There are formal flowerbeds and over 2,000 trees (look at the massive list of tree specimens here).
 It’s a super place for photography, a quiet oasis in the middle of a great city.
 There is an interactive map here – there are lovely open-air cafes as well as a great cafe in the Royal Welsh College of Music and Drama.

 Thanks to Bute Park for allowing us to hold photography courses at this amazing venue.